 Computed tomography (CT) uses special X-ray equipment to get images from different angles and computer processing to create cross-sectional images, or slices, of the bones, blood vessels, and soft tissues inside your body.
 CT scan images provide more detailed information than plain X-rays do.

 The ECG is a device used to record on graph paper the electrical activity of the heart.
 It helps to assess your heart rhythm, diagnose poor blood flow to the heart muscle, diagnose a heart attack, and diagnose abnormalities of your heart.

 We use various other tests to evaluate and diagnose cardiac conditions, including the tilt table test and ankle brachial index (ABI).

 We provide a variety of comprehensive therapies and interventional procedures for all cardiac conditions, including heart attack, stroke, arrhythmias, and other various heart conditions.
 Our cardiologists provide care that goes beyond just medical.
 Your heart is our passion.

 We have a team of vascular specialists working to better understand and treat conditions in your body’s network of blood vessels.
 From blood clots to aneurysms, we provide treatment for conditions pertaining to the vascular system.
 Our vascular specialists bring experience to the table, but most importantly, they bring heart.

-We offer advanced nonsurgical vein care for a wide range of conditions at our new Vein Center in Houston.
+Our new Vein Center in Houston offers advanced nonsurgical vein care for various conditions.
 Our patients come to us to see about options for varicose and spider veins, both for cosmetic purposes and to alleviate physical discomfort.
 Whatever your needs are, our job is to help you live your best life.